1. Home

 • a copy of your police report or the name of the police force that intervened in your case (e.g. Sûreté du Québec);

-• a document (e.g., a letter) in support of your request from someone related to you or to the child living with you.
+• a document (e.g., a letter) in support of your request from someone related to you or with your child.

 The individual related to you or to the child can be: